jamescherti/batchfetch/README.md

                         './batchfetch.yaml').
   -C DIRECTORY, --directory DIRECTORY
                         Change the working directory before reading the batchfetch.yaml file.
 If not specified, the directory is set to the parent directory of the batchfetch.yaml file.
   -j JOBS, --jobs JOBS  Run up to N parallel processes (default: 5).
-                        Alternatively, the BATCHFETCH_JOBS environment variable
+                        Alternatively, the BATCHFETCH_JOBS environment
-                        can be used to configure the number of jobs.
+                        variable can be used to configure the number of jobs.
   -v, --verbose         Enable verbose mode.
+  -u, --check-untracked
+                        Abort if untracked files or directories exist.
+                        Alternatively, set the BATCHFETCH_CHECK_UNTRACKED=1
+                        environment variable to enable this check.
 ```

 ## Features